 Some years ago (1992) when experimenting with S-band antennas I threw together a simple 2 turn helix dish feed in a couple of hours, well aware that this solution could be improved upon.
-It had always been my intention to 'productionise' a version of this for use with the AO-40 amateur satellite.
+It had always been my intention to 'productionise' a version of this for use with the AO-40 and other amateur radio satellites.

 This feed is a patch antenna for 2.4 GHz intended for use with a parabolic reflector dish.
 It is supplied fully assembled and tested.

 [Note: downconverter not included!]

 When installed in an f/d 0.35 60cm dish for example, the ideal beam pattern of this feed results in a G/T typically 1-2 dB better than with the small helix often used for this application, and the axial ratio is almost perfect.
 The recommended f/d ratio for a dish using this feed is 0.3 to 0.5, the smaller values giving lowest noise reception (highest G/T), but the higher values a little more gain.
 SWR is better than 1.2:1 across 2.3 - 2.4 GHz.
 Any size dish may be used!

 To realise the performance offered by today's lowest noise converters, you need a feed and dish system that together contribute less noise than the converter.
 This feed achieves that.